zyxue/zyxue.github.io/_posts/2017-05-01-zhuyis-python-imports-for-exploratory-data-analysis.md

 [SciPy stack](https://www.scipy.org/stackspec.html), we can quickly set up a very interactive environment for exploratory data analysis (EDA).

-Here I listed the libraries I normally use.
+Here I listed the libraries I normally used.
 I just import all of them in the first cell in a Jupyter notebook, and then start working on the data.
-It's ok if they're not all used, at the exploratory stage, the notebook quickly gets messy.
-I could always removed redundant ones when the analysis is mostly done and it is time to clean up.
-After all, it's much easier to remove lines than to think of the exact name of a library/module to import.
+When the analysis is almost done, then I will start cleaning up and removing the redundant ones.
+I find easier to remove lines than to think of the exact name of a library/module to import.

 The list could be long, and for clarity, I usually loosely categorize them into a few groups groups separated by empty newline such as: